-The United States Clean Air Act\ sets standards for automobile emissions.
+The United States Clean Air Act sets standards for automobile emissions.
 It also requires that automobile manufacturers explain to owners how their emissions controls work and what to do to maintain them.
 This section summarizes how the emissions controls work.
-Scheduled maintenance is on page 170.
+Scheduled maintenance is on page 172

-\ In Canada, Acura cars comply with the Canadian Motor Vehicle Safety Standards (CMVSS) for Emissions valid at the time they are manufactured.
+In Canada, Acura cars comply with the Canadian Motor Vehicle Safety Standards (CMVSS) for Emissions valid at the time they are manufactured the crankcase back to the intake manifold.
+They are then drawn into the engine and burned.